ishahammam/How-Healthy-App/README.md

-# Assignment 1 - app.HowHealthy App
+# Assignment 1 - How Healthy App

 Output